Are You Going to Eat That?

 Part B: Identifying Sustainable Seafood

-- Examine the Monterey Bay Aquarium Seafood Watch guide provided by your teacher.
-If print copies are not available, visit the Monterey Bay Aquarium Seafood Watch website to download and view a Seafood Watch guide for the region of the country where you live.
+3. Examine the Seafood Watch guide provided by your teacher, or visit the Monterey Bay Aquarium Seafood Watch website to download and view a Seafood Watch guide for the region of the country where you live.

-- Look at two additional seafood guides for fish available in your geographic area, published by different conservation groups.
-Use the links below to download and view guides online if print copies are not available from your teacher.
+4. Look at two additional seafood guides for fish available in your geographic area, published by different conservation groups.
+Use the links below to view guides online.

 Stop and Think

-- Read the guidelines (Acrobat (PDF) 237kB Jun28 07) used by the Seafood Watch Program to make seafood recommendations.
+5. Read the guidelines (Acrobat (PDF) 336kB Jun25 20) used by the Seafood Watch Program to make seafood recommendations.

 - the species' role in the ecosystem;